team-plover/warlocks-gambit/Readme.md

 cargo test
 ```

+(Or run `scripts/set_git_hooks.sh` to setup git pre-commit hook which does that for you,
+just don't forget to check the output after each `git commit`)

 To install those tools, read on
 * [clippy](https://github.com/rust-lang/rust-clippy) `rustup component add clippy`
 * [rustfmt](https://github.com/rust-lang/rustfmt) `rustup component add rustfmt`